ywangd/midle/README.md

 MIDLE is designed to fill the gap.
 It initially focused only on the right-hand-side of the `=` sign, i.e. the expression and was later decided to support full assignment statements as well as procedure calls.
 It now has a broader scope than what it was originated from.
-It is even possible to use MIDLE as a simple scripting engine to GUI applications running in IDL virtual machine and expose some powers of the underlying IDL language to end users who do not own IDL licenses.
+For an example, it is possible to use MIDLE as a simple scripting engine to GUI applications running in IDL virtual machine.
+This opens the possibility to script the application using IDL scripts.
+It can also exposes some powers of the underlying IDL language to end users who do not own IDL licenses.

 It is also worth to note that MIDLE is not envisioned to be fast or memory efficient (at least not now).
 For situations where `EXECUTE` is needed, you are hardly looking for performance anyway (if you are, you may want to re-think the design of the program).
-As a semi-replacement of `EXECUT`, MIDLE is meant to be flexible and it is pretty good at its own job.
+As a semi-replacement of `EXECUTE`, MIDLE is meant to be flexible and it is pretty good at its own job.
 In addition, MIDLE does not re-compile any routines, which means it could be faster than `EXECUTE` in some situations.